-The reference number is the number located above the notice in the purple box shown in the screenshot below.
+The reference number is the number located underneath the Beneficiary details and above the notice in the purple box.

 With the reference number, we are able to make sure your deposit will go directly into your SwissBorg app account as fast as possible by identifying you in the system.
 Please make sure you use it every time.